 “I want to study.”

-gives enough information to find out, that the speaker wants to study in general.
+gives enough information to find out that the speaker wants to study in general.
 However, it remains underspecified what and where the speaker plans to study exactly.

-Canonical Forms
+Canonical forms

 The same meaning of a statement can be formulated with different sentences.
-Our example sentence could for instance also be formulated as
+Our example sentence could, for instance, also be formulated as

-“Artificial Intelligence is what I want to learn at IU.”
+“Artificial intelligence is what I want to learn at IU.”